appleboy/blog/content/posts/2021-03-30-why-use-buffered-channel-in-signal-notify.md

 func main() {
     // Set up channel on which to send signal notifications.
     // We must use a buffered channel or risk missing the signal
-    // if we&#039;re not ready to receive when the signal is sent. c := make(chan os.Signal, 1)
+    // if we're not ready to receive when the signal is sent. c := make(chan os.Signal, 1)
     signal.Notify(c, os.Interrupt)

-    // Block until a signal is received. s := &lt;-c
+    // Block until a signal is received. s := <-c
     fmt.Println("Got signal:", s)
 }</code></pre>